Who Was J. N. Andrews, and How Did He Contribute to Adventism?

-- Advocate of the non-combatant status for Adventist draftees in the Civil War (1864)
+- Advocate of the non-combatant status for Adventist draftees in the Civil War in Washington D.C.
+(1864)

 And he proved to be a very gracious host.
-It’s reported that every night he went to visit the tents and asked, “Are you all comfortable for the night?”9
+It’s reported that every night, he went from tent to tent, asking the attendees, “Are you all comfortable for the night?”10

 Andrews also pioneered new evangelistic methods.
-For example, he started long-term pastoral mission efforts in some places, instead of the typical two- or three-week evangelistic meetings.10
+For example, he started long-term pastoral mission efforts in some places, instead of the typical two- or three-week evangelistic meetings.11

-Eventually, his love for evangelism took him across the oceans as a missionary.
+Eventually, his love for evangelism took him across the ocean as a missionary.

 This was in response to calls for a minister to be sent to a group of Sabbath keepers that had come together in Switzerland seven years earlier.